kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 + The sidecar detects the delete and calls the driver to revoke access to the backend bucket.
 + Admin deletes the app pod.
 + The cosi-node-adapter is notified (_NodeUnpublishVolume_) and removes the pod.name finalizer from the BA, and the BA is garbage collected.
 + The user BAR remains pointing to a BA that no longer exists.
-It is felt that COSI should not delete user-created instances.:w
+It is felt that COSI should not delete user-created instances.

 ##  Setting Access Permissions
 ### Dynamic Provisioning